MIDS-scaling-up/v2/week02/hw/README.md

 # Homework 2: The Cloud

+## NOTE: Due to abuse of the IBM Cloud credits, you are now responsible for the charges on this account.
+IBM will no longer cover the difference if you go over the $2000 credits in a month.
+You will lose access to your account if you go over that amount (unless you want to pay the difference out-of-pocket).

 ## Add a ssh key to the Cloud Portal
  - Create a ssh key on your local computer, if you don't have one, using the ssh-keygen command
  - Navigate to https://cloud.ibm.com